StarfallProjects/tech-writer-toolkit/docs/guides/index.md

 # Introduction

-The pages in the **Guides** section offer suggestions for things to consider when creating your own documents and a template to get you started.
+The pages in the **Guides** section offer suggestions for things to consider when starting out and document templates to help you plan your business.

 The templates are provided as Google Docs.
 View Google's [help center](https://support.google.com/docs/answer/49114) for information on copying and downloading the files.